 Federal Grant Programs

-Supplemental Educational Opportunity Grants (SEOG)
+Supplemental Educational Opportunity Grant (SEOG)

-The Federal SEOG program provides additional funds beyond the Pell Grant to students who have the greatest financial need.
+Awarded to students who have the greatest financial need.

-State Grant Programs
+State Grant and Scholarship Programs

 Tuition Incentive Program (TIP)